 How does radiotherapy treat advanced prostate cancer?

-Radiotherapy can be used in different ways to treat prostate cancer that has spread from the prostate to other parts of the body (advanced prostate cancer:
+Radiotherapy can be used in different ways to treat prostate cancer that has spread from the prostate to other parts of the body (advanced prostate cancer):

-- As part of your first treatment for advanced prostate cancer – If you’re offered radiotherapy as part of your first treatment, you’ll have a type called external beam radiotherapy.
+If you’re offered radiotherapy as part of your first treatment for advanced prostate cancer, you’ll have a type of radiotherapy called external beam radiotherapy.

-If you’re having radiotherapy to improve symptoms in areas where the cancer has spread – You may have external beam radiotherapy to the part of the body where the cancer is causing problems.
+If you’re having radiotherapy to improve symptoms in areas where the cancer has spread, you may have external beam radiotherapy to the part of the body where the cancer is causing problems.

 A clinical oncologist or radiographer will plan your radiotherapy with you.
 They will tell you if radiotherapy can help you and explain which type of radiotherapy you will have, how long the treatment could take and the possible side effects.
 This could depend on where your cancer has spread to, any symptoms you’re having, and your general health and fitness.
 They can also tell you about any clinical trials that might be suitable.

-A team of treatment radiographers will give you the treatment.
-They'll also give you support and information during your treatment.
+A team of radiographers will give you the treatment.
+They will also give you support and information during your treatment.

 External beam radiotherapy

-This is high-energy X-ray beams targeted at the area being treated from outside the body.
+External beam radiotherapy is when high-energy X-ray beams are targeted at the area being treated from outside the body.
 Radiotherapy permanently damages and kills cancer cells, but healthy cells can repair themselves and recover more easily.

 External beam radiotherapy can also treat prostate cancer that’s spread to the lymph nodes and can help with other symptoms of advanced prostate cancer, such as blood in the urine, bowel problems or kidney problems.
 It can also be used to treat an emergency condition called metastatic spinal cord compression (MSCC).